-Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as President.
-In addition, Doug sits on the Compensation Committee in 2014 and has previously served on the Investment, Audit and Risk, Amateur Championships and Professional Championships Committees.
-He has also served as a member of the Canadian Open Tournament Committee, Co-Chair of both the CN Canadian Women’s Open and the Canadian Men’s Amateur Championship and on the Board of the Golf Association of Ontario.
+Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as Immediate Past President.
+In addition, Doug will again sit on the Compensation Committee as he did in 2014, and has previously served on the Investment, Audit and Risk, Amateur Championships and Professional Championships Committees.
+He has also served as a member of the Canadian Open Tournament Committee, Co-Chair of both the Canadian Women’s Open and the Canadian Men’s Amateur Championship and on the Board of the Golf Association of Ontario.
 In 2010, Doug served as the President of the London Hunt Club.

 Doug resides in London, Ont. with his wife Anne and their two children.
 He is a Chartered Accountant and a Chartered Director and has served as Chief Financial Officer for a number of Canadian companies.
 Currently he is Chair of Hydrogenics and is a director of two other companies.
 He has been a competitive golfer for more than 40 years and was a competitor in the Canadian Men’s Amateur Championship in 2010.
 He is also active in his community, having served as the Chair of the London Health Sciences Centre and the Campaign Chair of the United Way of London.

-Roland Deveau, Q.C. joined the Board in 2012 and assumes the role of Second Vice President in 2014.
-This year he is the Chair of the Audit and Risk Committee and will also serve on the Compensation, Investment and Rules of Golf Committee.
+Roland Deveau Q.C. joined the Board in 2012 and assumes the role of First Vice President in 2015.
+This year he is the Chair of the Audit and Risk and Compensation Committees and will also serve on the Communications and Rules of Golf & Amateur Status Committees.
 He has extensive experience as a rules official in many provincial and national amateur golf championships.
 He previously served in various capacities on the Executive of the Nova Scotia Golf Association from 1990 to 2004, including in 2002 as its President.
 He has also served his home club of Clare Golf and Country Club as its President, on its board and committees.

-Leslie Dunning begins her sixth year on the Board of Directors of Golf Canada.
-This year she will continue as Chair for the Governance Committee and will be a member of the Amateur Competitions Committee.
-She has previously chaired both the Provincial Council and the Human Resources Committee.
-Leslie is a Past President of Alberta Golf and has served on various boards at the local, provincial and national levels.
-She is a member of Earl Grey Golf Course in Calgary and Bigwin Island Golf Course in Muskoka.
+Leslie Dunning begins her seventh year on the Board of Directors of Golf Canada, this year serving as the Second Vice President.
+In 2015, she will Chair a Working Group focused on enhancing Golf Canada’s volunteer services and nominations processes.
+She will be a member of the Amateur Competitions and Professional Championships Committees, as well as the Compensation Committee.
+She has previously chaired the Provincial Council and both the Governance and Human Resources Committees.
+She is a Past President of Alberta Golf and has served on various boards at the local, provincial and national levels.
+She is a member of Earl Grey Golf Club in Calgary and Bigwin Island Golf Club in Muskoka.

 Leslie lives in Calgary with her husband Neill.
-They have three children who are all active golfers.
-She has been employed in many parts of the country for the Canadian Red Cross over the past 36 years.
-Her current role is as national Director General for Violence and Abuse Prevention.
+They have three children, who are all active golfers.
+In 2014, they welcomed their first grandchild who they look forward to introducing to golf in the next few years.
+She was employed in many parts of the country and in a variety of senior leadership roles for the Canadian Red Cross over 36 years.
+She is currently focused on family and volunteer commitments, as well as improving her golf game.
 She holds a BSc.
-(Geology) from the University of Waterloo, an MBA from Queen’s University and her Certified Management Accountant designation from CMA Alberta.
+(Geology) from the University of Waterloo; an MBA from Queen’s University and is a Certified Management Accountant.

 Liz has been a leader in Canadian sport for over three decades as an athlete, coach and administrator.
-She recently retired as the Athletic Director of the University of Toronto.
-She is a member of the Thornhill Golf and Country Club where she loves to play golf and has been highly involved in juniors, the golf and greens committees, and is on their Board serving as Membership Director.
-She enjoys sharing her passion for the game of golf with her husband Rick and their sons Matt and Mark who are members of the PGA Tour Canada.
+She recently retired as the Director of Athletics and High Performance Sport at the University of Toronto.
+She is a member of the Thornhill Golf and Country Club where she loves to play golf and has been highly involved in developing juniors, the golf and greens committees, and served on their Board as Membership Director 2010-2014.
+She enjoys sharing her passion for the game of golf with her husband Rick and their sons Matt and Mark who are professional golfers.

-Rob MacDonald joins the Board this year as Provincial Council Chair.
+Rob MacDonald joined the Board in 2014 as Provincial Council Chair and will continue in this capacity in 2015.
 He previously served four years as a member of Golf Canada’s Governors Council and one year on the Provincial Council as the Golf Manitoba representative.
-He has served on Golf Canada’s Investment Committee which he will Chair in 2014.
-He is a member of Golf Canada’s Audit and Risk Committee and will continue on that Committee in 2014.
-He continues as a member of the Board of Golf Manitoba as the immediate Past – President.
+He has served on Golf Canada’s Investment Committee, which he Chaired in 2014 and will continue as Chair in 2015.
+Rob will also continue to serve on the Audit and Risk Committee.
+He continues as a member of the Board of Golf Manitoba as the immediate Past President.
 He has been an active volunteer with Golf Manitoba and its predecessor the Manitoba Golf Association (MGA) since 1992.
 He served as President of the MGA in 2000-01 and Golf Manitoba in 20012-13.
 Rob is a member of Elmhurst Golf and Country Club.
 He has served on Elmhurst’s board and committees and as President.

 Rob lives in Winnipeg.
 He is a Partner with MNP LLP and is the Private Enterprise Leader for the region.
 Rob serves on the firm’s Assurance Executive Committee.
 He received his Bachelor of Arts from the University of Winnipeg and Bachelor of Commerce (Hons.) from the University of Manitoba.
 He has been a member of the Institute of Chartered Accountants of Manitoba since 1985.
 He has served on the University Recruitment Committee and the Public Relations Committee of the Institute.
 He is a member of the Boards of IG Investment Management Ltd. and Investors Group Trust Co.
 Ltd. He is also active in his community serving on the United Way of Winnipeg Campaign Cabinet as Co-Chair of the Professions Division.

-Don and Joyce have three sons – Andrew (a PGA of Canada member and Chartered Account) and an assistant golf professional at Westmount GC in Kitchener; Scott, the General Manager at Wildwinds Golf Club in Fergus Ontario; and Russell, a Manager in Championships at Golf Canada.
+Don and Joyce have three sons – Andrew (a PGA of Canada member and Chartered Account) and an assistant golf professional at Westmount GC in Kitchener; Scott, the General Manager at Wildwinds Golf Club in Fergus Ontario; and Russell, Championship Operations Coordinator at Golf Canada.
 Don has been active in his community serving on many boards.
 He is presently Chair of Explorer’s Edge – the Regional Tourism Organization.

-Nick Marrone serves on the Board as Director at He is Chair of the Communications Committee and also serves on the Professional Championships, Sport Development and Human Resources Committees.
+Nick Marrone has served on Golf Canada’s Board as Director since 2013.
+He is Chair of the Communications Committee and also serves on the Professional Championships, Sport Development and Human Resources Committees.
 He also sits on the Sport Development Committee of the Golf Association of Ontario.